mediamonks/channels/packages/channels/README.md

 ```
 TLDR: The `audioContext` that is used must have been created or resumed on user interaction.

+> To check whether the context is suspended: `channelsInstance.contextIsSuspended`

 ### Loading files
 `Channels` uses the [sample-manager](https://www.npmjs.com/package/sample-manager) for dealing with files, and creates an instance of it named `sampleManager`.